activebridge/activebridge.github.io/_posts/2022-01-20-why-you-should-choose-react-js-with-rails-backend-for-your-web-app.md

 background: why-you-should-choose-react-js-with-rails-backend-for-your-web-app-back
 category: engineering
 date: "2022-01-20"
-description: Does ReactJS Front-end Pair Well with Ruby on Rails Back-end?
 layout: post
 post-id: why-you-should-choose-react-js-with-rails-backend-for-your-web-app
-title: Why You Should Choose React.js With Rails Backend for Your Web App
+post-title: "Why You Should Choose React.js With Rails Backend for Your Web App"
 time-to-read: 5 min
 scripts: [post]

+author-url: ""
+article-body: ""
+date-modified: "2022-01-20"
+description: "It offers next-level simplicity and flexibility and has resulted in some of the most engaging and efficient
+              web apps we use every day"
+title: "Does ReactJS Front-end Pair Well with Ruby on Rails Back-end?"
 ---

 React.js is one of the most popular frameworks out there, and with good reason.
 It offers next-level simplicity and flexibility and has resulted in some of the most engaging and efficient web apps we use every day.
 It's even been dubbed the future of web development!